yiisoft/yii2/docs/guide/output-formatter.md

 All output of the formatter is localized when the [PHP intl extension](http://php.net/manual/en/book.intl.php) is installed.
 You can configure the [[yii\i18n\Formatter::locale|locale]] property of the formatter for this.
 If not configured, the application [[yii\base\Application::language|language]] is used as the locale.
 See the [Section on internationaization](tutorial-i18n.md) for more details.
-The Formatter will then choose the correct format for dates and number according to the locale including names of month and week days translated to the current language.
-Date formats are also affected by the [[yii\i18n\Formatter::timeZone|timeZone]] which will also be taken [[yii\base\Application::timeZone|from the application]] by default.
+The Formatter will then choose the correct format for dates and numbers according to the locale including names of month and week days translated to the current language.
+Date formats are also affected by the [[yii\i18n\Formatter::timeZone|timeZone]] which will also be taken [[yii\base\Application::timeZone|from the application]] if not configured explicitly.

 For example the date format call will output different results for different locales: